Hollywood Boulevard Commercial and Entertainment District: Revitalization

 The centerpiece of the revitalization effort, however, was the $430 million Hollywood and Highland Center.
 This construction, which took the place of the First Federal Savings and Loan Building on the site of the former Hollywood Hotel, featured 640000 sqft of commercial space around a Babylonian themed courtyard, six levels of underground parking, and the 179000 sqft, 3,600-seat Kodak Theatre, the new home of the Academy Awards.
 The project, completed in 2001, was meant to encourage development and revitalization throughout Hollywood.

 The district saw numerous renovations both during and after Hollywood and Highland Center construction.
 The neighboring Chinese Theatre underwent a $5 million restoration and modernization while the Hollywood and Highland Center was built, and a Chinese-themed six-plex was added to the Center to connect it to the theater.
 Across the street, the Walt Disney Company renovated their recently acquired Masonic Temple in 2002 and Hotel Roosevelt underwent a $30 million renovation in 2005.
 Nearby, a Mel's Drive-In opened in Max Factor Salon's one-story wing in 2001, while the Hollywood Museum took over the rest of the building in 2002.

 Hollywood and Vine saw its own large-scale development: the $600 million W Hollywood Hotel and Residences, which opened in 2010.
-Gilbert Books was demolished to make way for this project, while the Stores (1632 N. Vine St.) building survived multiple eminent domain attempts and was not.
+Gilbert Books was demolished to make way for this project, while Stores (1632 N. Vine St.) survived multiple eminent domain attempts and was not.